iyadadalan/iTaleem_CaseStudy/README.md

 - OWASP_2021_A06: Vulnerable and Outdated Components - using software components that have known vulnerabilities due to being outdated or unmaintained.

 #### Prevent:
-- Please upgrade to the latest version of bootstrap-select.
+- Upgrade Components: Upgrading to the latest version of bootstrap-select will usually fix the vulnerabilites of past versions
+- Implement Content Security Policies (CSP): CSPs can prevent unauthorisde scripts from running on your website.

 #### References:
 - https://nvd.nist.gov/vuln/detail/CVE-2019-20921